Intro into Jobs

 num_pollers

 : The number of threads that are simultaneously reading from the priority queue and send payloads to the workers.
 There is no optimal number, it depends heavily on the performance of the PHP worker.
-For example, echo workers can process over 300k jobs per second within 64 pollers (on a 32 core CPU).num_pollers
+For example, echo workers can process over 300k jobs per second within 64 pollers (on a 32 core CPU). num_pollers

 : The internal Golang context timeouts (in seconds).
 For example, if the connection was disconnected or your push was in the middle of a redial state with a timeout of 10 minutes (but our timeout is e.g. 1 minute), or the queue is full.
 If the timeout is exceeded, your call will be rejected with an error.
-Default: 60 (seconds).pipeline_size
+Default: 60 (seconds).

 : The binary heaps priority queue (PQ) settings.
 The priority queue stores jobs in order of priority.
 The priority can be set for the job or inherited by the pipeline.
-When worker performance is poor, PQ will accumulate jobs untilpipeline_size
+When worker performance is poor, PQ will accumulate jobs until pipeline_size

 is reached.
 After that, PQ is then blocked until the workers have processed all the jobs in it.
 Lower number means higher priority.